The Value Chain

 Any action to shape the culture & engage employees fails?
 Productivity drops and employees leave the 'sinking' boat?
 I don't have a magical solution, but I'd like to take a closer look at a potential cause: lacking vision, mission & purpose.
 Everyone agrees that this is crucial to engagement but the successful way to get there is a science in itself and the business impact is often ignored.
 Below, I outline a guide that not only helps with the definitions but also highlights the interaction as well as the usual pitfalls.

 Not often there is the opportunity to work on your vision, mission, values and culture.
 As mentioned in the previous article, such changes have a long-term impact and should be carefully considered.
-Sensible reasons might be founding a new company or a merger, as currently in our company.
+Reasons might be founding a new company or a merger, as currently in our company.
 In order to avoid unnecessary changes, it is advisable to define the respective aspects wisely and judiciously.
-As shown below, the alignment of these aspects is critical for the culture, as if this fails, employees, customers and bottom line business performance suffer.
+As shown below, the alignment of these aspects is critical for the culture, as if this fails, employees, customers and bottom line performance suffer.

 Pulling together, but in different directions, is pointless.